electron/electron/docs/api/window-open.md

 through the feature string, as the renderer has more limited privileges in deciding security preferences than the main process.

+In addition to passing in `action` and `overrideBrowserWindowOptions`, `outlivesOpener` can be passed like: `{ action: 'allow', outlivesOpener: true,
+overrideBrowserWindowOptions: { ... } }`.
+If set to `true`, the newly created
+window will not close when the opener window closes.
+The default value is `false`.

 ### Native `Window` example

 ```javascript